kubevirt/kubevirt.github.io/_posts/2018-05-22-Use-VS-Code-for-Kube-Virt-Development.markdown

 pub-date: May 22
 pub-year: 2018
 category: uncategorized
+tags: [vscode, development, debug]
 comments: true
 ---

-In this post we will install and configure Visual studio code (vscode) for KubeVirt development and debug.
+In this post we will install and configure Visual Studio Code (vscode) for KubeVirt development and debug.

 Visual Studio Code is a source code editor developed by Microsoft for Windows, Linux and macOS.